 The idea here is to set up a German family trust and then transfer all your shares of corporations into the trust.
 Now you’re no longer affected by exit tax, because a trust has no formal “owners” as it only owns itself.

 This is simply a variation of strategy #3.
-Instead of moving your shares into a German trust, you move your shares into a foreign trust which is set up e.g. in Liechtenstein (I’ve also heard about Singapore).
+Instead of moving your shares into a German trust, you move your shares into a foreign trust which is set up e.g. in Liechtenstein.
+While I’ve also heard of Singapore, apparently Liechtenstein is more suitable because it’s in the Schengen (?) area and therefore the German tax authorities accept this setup (or something along those lines).

 Strategy #5: “Atypische Stille Beteiligung”